DS-Homebrew/nds-bootstrap/README.md

 nds-bootstrap also supports many homebrew applications, including games like DSCraft.

-B4DS (nds-bootstrap for DS-mode flashcards) only supports some DS ROMs.
+B4DS mode (a result of running nds-bootstrap on DS-mode flashcards with locked SCFG or DS Phat/lite) only supports some DS ROMs.
 You can increase compatibility as well as enabling wireless/WiFi, by inserting a DS Memory Expansion Pak.

 # Compiling